Ethelom/ISIA-Django-Assignment/README.md

 This is the Django assignment of September 2020 for the ISIA course.
 The use case implemented was the "Store Review", where a customer can review a store after a confirmed purchase.

+The project contains two apps: **store_review** and **home**.
+The first one concerns the implemented use case, whereas the second one regards the index, which gives access to the use case.

+Moreover, there are two folders (static/ and templates/) that do **NOT** pertain to a specific app and as such belong to the whole project.
+Thus, they can be found at the same directory level with the apps.
+This is encouraged according to the Django [docs](https://docs.djangoproject.com/en/3.1/howto/static-files/).

+Of course, each app has each own static/ and templates/ folders, but those can be found in each app's respective folder.

 # Dependencies and Run
 In order to install the dependencies run the following commands in the root: